Itvisors/mendix-CalendarNative/README.md

   - Show Today Button
   - Close on select day: Minimize calendar when a day is selected
   - Initial Time: initial time where timeline loads
+  - Use Custom Events: Set to true to use custom events.
+Content can be set in the widget content block.
   - Unavailable Hours: list of hours that are disabled in the timeline

 ### Markings